mulle-core/mulle-mmapallocator/README.md

 # mulle-mmapallocator

-#### 🌍 mulle-mmapallocator a mulle-allocator that  memory mapped memory
+#### 🌍 mulle-mmapallocator a mulle-allocator that shared memory

-mulle-mmapallocator can be used to create shared memory allocations.
+mulle-mmapallocator can be used to create memory allocations shared across process boundaries.
 Due to cross-platform considerations, the memory to be shared with the other processes must be pre-allocated at initialization time.

-mulle-mmapallocator can be also used to create a separate allocation space, which can then be easily reclaimed by destroying the allocator.
+mulle-mmapallocator can also be used to create a separate allocation space, which can then easily be reclaimed by destroying the allocator.

 ## Example